cilium/cilium/Documentation/operations/upgrade.rst

 ---------------------------------------

-When upgrading from one minor release to another minor release, for example 1.x to 1.y, it is recommended to upgrade to the latest patch release for a Cilium release series first.
-The latest patch releases for each supported version of Cilium are `here <https://github.com/cilium/cilium#stable-releases>`_.
+When upgrading from one minor release to another minor release, for example 1.x to 1.y, it is recommended to upgrade to the `latest patch release
+<https://github.com/cilium/cilium#stable-releases>`__ for a Cilium release series first.
 Upgrading to the latest patch release ensures the most seamless experience if a rollback is required following the minor release upgrade.
 The upgrade guides for previous versions can be found for each minor version at the bottom left